 3 - What is the role of EO/TIX at the University of North Texas?

-EO/TIX is the primary office at the University of North Texas responsible for enforcing the University's equal opportunity policies and for investigating complaints of discrimination, harassment, retaliation, and sexual misconduct (state and federal).
-EO/TIX is responsible for advancing and monitoring the University’s affirmative action plan and, as part of our efforts to attract underutilized minorities, EO/TIX reviews all faculty employment searches.
+EO/TIX is the primary office at the University of North Texas responsible for enforcing the University's equal opportunity and sexual misconduct policies, and for investigating complaints of discrimination, harassment, retaliation, and sexual misconduct (state and federal).
 EO/TIX also provides guidance to University managers and supervisors on matters related to protected status.

-4 -What types of training does EO/TIX offer, and when is the training available?
+4 -What types of trainings does EO/TIX offer, and when are the trainings available?

 5 - How do I know if I have an EO/TIX complaint?

 If you feel that you have been discriminated against or harassed based on membership in a protected class (race, sex, religion, etc.), retaliated against based on a protected activity (filing a complaint, participating in a complaint investigation, etc.), or have been the subject of sexual misconduct (sexual harassment, stalking, dating or domestic violence, etc.) you may have a legitimate complaint.
-In such instances you should provide EO & Title IX with a completed report to initiate a review of your concerns by EO/TIX.
+In such instances you should provide EO/TIX with a completed report to initiate a review of your concerns.

 6 - What types of complaints does EO/TIX investigate?